 USC’s policies and procedures related to scientific misconduct may be found in the USC Scientific Misconduct Policy (see link below).

 Education and Training

-The Office of Compliance has created a grants management education program, which is offered to all faculty, staff and students.
+The Office of Culture, Ethics and Compliance has created a grants management education program, which is offered to all faculty, staff and students.
 The program is comprised of an online course titled “Above Reproach: Ethical Conduct in Research,” which focuses on ethical issues related to the proposal, conduct and reporting of research.